rtcharity/resources.eahub.org/content/guides_and_tips/a-guide-to-effective-altruism-fellowships.md

 **Running discussions**

-**Make sure everyone has a chance to speak.** Some people are more talkative; louder; better at “seizing the microphone”; and quicker at formulating their ideas than others.
+<u>**Make sure everyone has a chance to speak.**</u> Some people are more talkative; louder; better at “seizing the microphone”; and quicker at formulating their ideas than others.
 This means that you’ll sometimes have discussions where a few people are doing most of the talking.
 This is bad for two reasons.
 One, it can be less exciting and interactive for the people who don’t talk.
 Two, you get an unrepresentative sample of people’s opinions and people might think that no one believes in position X, just because no one happens to be arguing in favor for it.

 If this happens, it might be useful to sometimes say “How about some of the people who haven’t really had the chance to talk yet - is there anything you’d like to add?”
 Another trick is to pay close attention to people who aren’t saying much.
 Sometimes, their face will reveal that they actually have something on their mind, in which case you can gently say “Laura, you look like you’re \[nodding/disagreeing/whatever].
 What’s on your mind?”
 Sometimes, they’ll chime in and sometimes they’ll politely say no.

-**Table unresolveable or tangential discussions.** Every once in a while, the conversation will move towards really big picture questions like “capitalism versus other economic systems” or “radical versus moderate political platforms.”
+<u>**Table unresolveable or tangential discussions.**</u> Every once in a while, the conversation will move towards really big picture questions like “capitalism versus other economic systems” or “radical versus moderate political platforms.”
 When this happens, I like to interject and say something like “This is an extremely interesting and important issue.
 However, I think we should table it for now and stick to the topic at hand.
 The conversation should definitely be continued outside the fellowship, though.”
 The main benefits of this approach are:

 * Keeping focus on the topic of the night
 * Making progress on narrowly defined questions instead of aimlessly discussing extremely difficult questions that could not possibly be resolved in the span of one hour
 * Avoiding heated ideological debates

-**Making sure everyone is on the same page.** Every once in a while, someone will refer to an advanced concept, either from their coursework or from the reading, and go on to discuss that.
+<u>**Making sure everyone is on the same page.**</u> Every once in a while, someone will refer to an advanced concept, either from their coursework or from the reading, and go on to discuss that.
 In some of those cases, it might be a good idea to interject and say something like “Would you mind defining that term?” or “Can you remind us what her argument is?”, which allows other people to partake even if they don’t know the term or concept.

-**Be respectful of people’s opinions and interests.** Many fellows will undoubtedly - as they should - care deeply about issues other than those commonly considered in EA.
+<u>**Be respectful of people’s opinions and interests.**</u> Many fellows will undoubtedly - as they should - care deeply about issues other than those commonly considered in EA.
 Of course, you want to present sustained arguments for priority EA-areas.
 However, being dismissive towards other causes and organizations will do you no benefit and can cause a great deal of harm.
 Not only will it make for a less enjoyable experience for the fellows but you also risk that fellows become defensive and even less likely to consider EA arguments.
 Even more troubling is the risk that you affect the reputation of EA negatively by making the community and philosophy appear hostile to and incompatible with a concern for other, important issues.

-**Educate, don’t argue.** Occasionally, someone will present a claim that is somewhat at odds with mainstream thinking within EA.
+<u>**Educate, don’t argue.**</u> Occasionally, someone will present a claim that is somewhat at odds with mainstream thinking within EA.
 Often, I believe that the right course of action is to resist the temptation to refute their argument right away.
 You’re not there to prove how much you know about EA or to convince everyone that EA is 100% right on 100% of issues (as it most likely isn’t).
 Instead, you are there to offer insights and arguments to people for their consideration.
 Some people won’t change their mind on some issues, and it can be a waste of everyone’s time to try and convince them that they’re wrong.
 One of the best pieces of advice I ever got was to think of EA advocacy as being about “an offer of information, not about persuasion.”

 **Approaches to keeping attendance high**